AnaBioAI/crispr_carT_AI_analysis/README.md

 - A Makefile to standardize how you run things

 That’s pretty close to a 5-star computational lab.
 Next upgrade tier is when we start wiring CI (GitHub Actions) to auto-run unit tests on your utils and maybe generate nightly plots of CAR-T effector vs regulatory drifts.

+Data availability

+This repository contains processed expression matrices, curated metadata, and reference gene sets sufficient to reproduce all analyses and figures.
+Raw sequencing data are available from the original publication (Datlinger et al., 2025) and were not redistributed here.